 To get started with this project, as a group we performed a survey of relevant literature.
 We followed this with a online survey to get a quick pulse from our target users.
 Our survey results were quite a bit different from what we had expected.
 We quickly followed up with end users.
 We also sought out to people who serve at the other end of the current way finding process, that is those people on camus who it at front desks etc providing direction to lost students.

-Based on what we learnt, we designed another round of research and got creative this time around to really understand how students make sense of the physical campus.
+Based on what we learned, we designed another round of research and got creative this time around to really understand how students make sense of the physical campus.
 With the insights from these rounds of research, we brainstormed as a group for design directions.
 We diverged and then converged again to pick our top 3 design ideas.
 With feedback from our peers and the instructional team, we were able to narrow down to one design idea.
 What followed was a medium fidelity prototype and more evaluations and feedback.
 We were able to incorporate most of the feedback in our high fidelity prototype.User Research - Phase 1

 We conducted a preliminary literature review to understand the domain of wayfinding and navigation better.